obajuluwa3/WeatherReady/README.md

 ## Description
-An application that recommends outfit options to users based on the weather in their current location
+An full-stack application that recommends outfit options to users based on weather conditions in their current location.

 ## Technologies Used